 In this study, the team looked at the coral species Seriatopora aculeata.
 Specifically, they examined particles of the rigid, branch-like exoskeleton that supports the anemone-like coral organisms.
 “Understanding how coral skeletons are oriented at the nanoscale can allow us to engineer more resilient hard structures, and to explain how coral skeletons became so prevalent during the course of evolution,” said first author Yuan Hung (Mike) Lo, a UCLA Ph.D. student in Physics and Bioengineering at the time of the study.

 The team’s visualization technique combines the high resolution of ptychography (a scanning coherent diffractive imaging method) with x-ray linear dichroism (a contrast mechanism used to reveal crystal orientations).
 The scientists discovered that crystals in the coral skeleton are much more diverse at the nanoscale than previously appreciated, with some growing outward at wide angles while others grow at narrower angles.
-This richness in growth pattern suggests that there is still much to learn about how coral skeletons grow.
+This richness in growth pattern suggests that there is still much to learn about how coral skeletons develop.

 “This was the first use of x-ray ptychography combined with linear dichroism to quantify crystal orientation,” said David Shapiro, lead scientist for COSMIC’s microscopy experiments and leader of the ALS Microscopy Program.
 “This previously unachievable spatial resolution and contrast, along with cross-compatibility with electron microscopes, will open up new lines of research for users of x-ray microscopy at the ALS.”